-I’m a freelance audio producer, broadcast journalist and writer based in Glasgow.
+I’m an audio producer, broadcast journalist and reporter based in my home city of Glasgow.

-I’ve worked with BBC News, Radio 4, Radio 3, Radio Scotland and leading independent production companies as a producer, broadcast journalist and presenter.
+I’ve worked with BBC News, Radio 4, Radio 3, Radio Scotland and leading independent production companies as a radio producer, broadcast journalist and podcast presenter.

 I have wide-ranging experience producing audio documentaries, podcasts and radio programmes for national radio.

-At BBC Radio 4 I’ve produced episodes of the Food Programme on: the transformation of Buckfast; The Wild West of Whisky; the future of food writing; smoke, fire and flame; climate change and winemaking; Scotland’s Good Food Nation bill; the art of paying closer attention to our food and more.
+At BBC Radio 4 I’ve produced episodes of the Food Programme on: the transformation of Buckfast; The Wild West of Whisky; viral viennoiserie, the future of food writing; smoke, fire and flame; climate change and winemaking; celebrity-branded drinks; Scotland’s Good Food Nation bill; the art of paying closer attention to our food and more.
 The Food Programme episode I am most proud of is ‘Glasgow: Seeking Asylum and Finding Refuge in Food’, for which I won best radio programme at the Scottish Refugee Council media awards.
-I most recently made an episode of Archive on 4 called Motorway City.
+I have also produced an episode of Archive on 4 called Motorway City, Pick of the Week and The Reunion.

 I’ve reported stories for The Food Programme and Feedback on BBC Radio 4.
-Topics include the murky world of whisky cask investment, traditional smoking methods in food and drink and Glasgow’s refugees and asylum seekers.
+Topics include the murky world of whisky cask investment, traditional smoking methods in food and drink, hype bakeries and Glasgow’s refugees and asylum seekers.

 I’ve reported on topics such as food & drink, foraging and homelessness live on BBC Radio Scotland, and reported packages for programmes including Good Morning Scotland, Out of Doors and Sunday Morning.
 You can watch a clip from my TV report for BBC News on Magnet Fishing here.

-I also presented two series of the podcast A Future Made, and have hosted the Greater Govanhill radio show, broadcast from community station Radio Buena Vida in Govanhill, where I have lived for over five years.
+I also produced/presented two series of the podcast A Future Made, and have hosted the Greater Govanhill radio show.

 I have bylines in The Guardian, National Geographic, Vittles, Noble Rot, The List’s Eating & Drinking Guide, The Sunday Times, Pellicle, The Fence, Greater Govanhill, Wicked Leeks, Cask & Still, Glug, The Daily Record, and many more.

-I have a specialism in food and drink; I worked in hospitality for a decade then as a food reviewer for the List’s Eating & Drinking Guide for five years, and have written about the politics of food and drink for national newspapers, as well as leading independent publications and magazines.
+I have a specialism in food and drink writing.
+I worked as a restaurant reviewer for the List’s Eating & Drinking Guide for five years, and have written about the politics of food and drink for national newspapers, as well as leading independent publications and magazines.

 I reviewed Edinburgh Fringe shows for the Sunday Times and The Skinny, and have worked at newspapers as a journalist and subeditor.
 More recently, I have been focusing on land reform, as well as topics such as urban planning.